Responsible for this content Ascona-Locarno Tourism

 Lowest point223 m

-The river Isorno rises in Italy at Pizzo di Madéi and makes its way down the Onsernone Valley to Centovalli, where it flows into the Melezza.
-In Ponte Brolla, the gateway to the Terre di Pedemonte and the Vallemaggia, the Maggia joins it and together they flow into Lake Maggiore.
-The hike starts in Intragna, known for the highest bellt ower in Ticino (65m).
-The best way to get to Intragna is with the Centovallina (Locarno-Domodossola train).
-Over the bridge "Ponte dei Cavalli" you cross the Isorno in the direction of Cavigliano.
-Through a wild landscape you go along the Melezza to Tegna.
-The natural pool is a popular bathing place.
-The trail continues to Ponte Brolla, where the Maggia comes through the deep gorge (impressive to see from the old railway bridge) and joins the Melezza further down.
-If you still have energy left, you can walk back to Intragna on the other side, along a beautiful path in idyllic nature.
+The Isorno River originates in Italy at Pizzo di Madéi and makes its way down the Onsernone Valley into the Centovalli, where it flows into the Melezza.
+In Ponte Brolla, the gateway to Terre di Pedemonte and Vallemaggia, the Maggia joins, and together they flow into Lake Maggiore.
+The hike starts in Intragna, known for the highest bell tower in Ticino (65m).
+The best way to reach Intragna is by the Centovallina (train Locarno-Domodossola).
+Over the "Ponte dei Cavalli" bridge you cross the Isorno towards Cavigliano.
+Through a wild landscape, the path follows the Melezza to Tegna.
+The natural pool is a popular bathing spot.
+The trail continues to Ponte Brolla, where the Maggia flows through the deep gorge (impressive to see from the old railway bridge) and merges further downstream with the Melezza.
+Those who wish can return along a beautiful riverside path on the other side through idyllic nature back to Intragna.

 Difficulty